gruntjs/grunt-docs/Getting-started.md

 npm install grunt --save-dev
 ```
 -->

-The same can be done for grunt plugins and other node modules.
-Be sure to commit the updated `package.json` file with your project when you're done!

 ## The Gruntfile
 The `Gruntfile.js` or `Gruntfile.coffee` file is a valid JavaScript or CoffeeScript file, placed in the root directory of your project—next to the `package.json` file—and should be committed with your project source.
 This file was named `grunt.js` or `grunt.coffee` for versions earlier than `0.4.0`.